Lumi-supercomputer/LUMI-AI-example/docs/multi_gpu_and_node.md

 set_cpu_affinity(local_rank)
 ```

 Note that this binding is specific to LUMI-G nodes and may not be optimal (or work) on other systems.
 Moreover, since the binding is implemented in the training script itself, this is not a portable solution.
-Using srun to launch the training job provides a more portable solution to GPU binding.
+Using `srun` to launch the training job provides a more portable solution to GPU binding.

-#### srun
+#### `srun`
-When srun is used, slurm binding options can be used in the job script:
+When `srun` is used, Slurm binding options can be used in the job script:

 ```bash
 CPU_BIND_MASKS="0x00fe000000000000,0xfe00000000000000,0x0000000000fe0000,0x00000000fe000000,0x00000000000000fe,0x000000000000fe00,0x000000fe00000000,0x0000fe0000000000"